 Seriously, a warm bath after skiing helps soften tight tired muscles.
-But only stay in the 104F water for 15 minutes.
-Too many skiers turn the hot tub into a late night party spot with cold drinks in their shriveled wet hands – that’s not good for you, read: “human soup”.
+Staying in 102-103F water for 15-20 minutes is considered highly therapeutic for your mental health, flexibility, and cardiovascular circulation.
+Too many skiers however turn the hot tub into a late-night party spot for hours with cold drinks in their shriveled wet hands – that’s “human soup” and the hot-tub-time-machine can be dehydrating – think moderation!
 Take a tub, with Epsom salt, if you don’t have access to a Jacuzzi… and stretch those muscles in the warm water – very therapeutic.
-Drinks lots of water après ski… and then you can go have that apres ski hot toddy or cold beverage – cheers!
+Drinks lots of water après ski… and then you can go have that apres ski hot toddy or beverage – cheers!

-9. Ski for a Lifetime for a Lifetime of Health
+9. Ski for a Lifetime of sports, fun and health

-Skiing has amazing long term lifetime health benefits, from bone density to vitamin d exposure preventing sunlight deprivation in winter, to cardiovascular and calorie burning benefits.
+Skiing has amazing long term lifetime health benefits, from bone density to Vvitamin D exposure preventing sunlight deprivation in winter, to cardiovascular and calorie burning benefits, to social stimulation.